AmelySuncroll/Academic-Scripts-v1.0/README.md

 	            add11
 	            add13

-	            - - other chords will be available soon (maybe)
+	            - - other chords will be available soon (look at v2.0)

 	            end